Welcome to the GamePlan Membership Area

 ...
 Avoid Costly Corporate Settings

-Don't select Placement campaigns.
-They run ads on other websites (not Google Search), so you have no way to know who saw your ads or the ad they see, so you cannot precisely target your customers.
+- Don't select "Display" The Display Network runs ads on other websites (not Google Search), so you have no way to know who saw your ads or the ad they see, so you cannot precisely target your customers.

 - Only you know what keywords are worth to your business.

-- When you select Optimized Enhanced Bids, the AdWords computer pushes bids higher to dramatically increase your spend.
+- Don't select Optimized Enhanced Bids -- the AdWords computer pushes bids higher to dramatically increase your spend.

 - Optimizations distort the Ad Groups report that you need to Tune Bids -- the MAX CPC that you see no longer reflects your actual bid, because it doesn’t show how much the AdWords computer bid to get the Average Ad Position.